 Just a few centimeters beneath modern debris, and there it was—a hoard of golden treasure.

-Watch Jerusalem staff were on hand in Jerusalem to produce this exclusive video of the archaeology discovery.
+aiba staff were on hand in Jerusalem to produce this exclusive video of the archaeology discovery.

 In summer excavations conducted just a mere 55 yards from the Temple Mount, Hebrew University of Jerusalem archaeologist Dr. Eilat Mazar made a stunning discovery: two bundles of treasure containing 36 gold coins, gold and silver jewelry, and a gold medallion with the menorah symbol etched into it.